MttEsposito/open-weather-element/README.md

 Step list

-1) include in your webpage the script for run the element
+1) include in your website the script for run the element

     <script type="text/javascript" src="element/dist/weather-element.min.js"></script>